Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 There are various ways to indicate a serial controller is to be auto-detected as follows:

 In the majority of cases touching a touch screen or similar device will normally be the equivalent of generating a mouse left click.
 However, in some cases it is also desirable to be able to generate a right click via touch.
-With UPDD there are three possible methods; the Event Selector (to indicate if the next touch should generate a left or right click), using Interactive Touch mode (which caters for both left and right clicks) or using the right click mechanism built into the operating system; as described below.
+With UPDD there are a number of possible methods; Right click trigger in the data stream, the Event Selector (to indicate if the next touch should generate a left or right click), using Interactive Touch mode (which caters for both left and right clicks) or using the right click mechanism built into the operating system; as described below.

 Where Extended touch feature is enabled and thus utilising the OS in-built right click functions any UPDD native right click processing is disabled.